 To find out what's available to you through Buley Library, use SouthernSearch.
 Always remember to log in first so the information in your results will be personalized.
 Once you've done a search, you can refine it based on Available at SCSU, Resource Type, Subject, Author, and more!

 34,666 results!
 Who knew?
 But that's too many to look through.
 We need to narrow it down.
 One way is to click on the Available at SCSU option on the left-hand side, which will only show us things physically present in the library building.
 Let's try it...

 There, that's better.
 Only 51 results now!
 Notice that each result tells you the item's Type (in this case they're all books), Title, Author, Publication Information, Availability, Location, and Call Number.
 If you want to narrow things down even more, you can use the Subject filter on the left.
 Confused?
 Ask a librarian!

 To find content from encyclopedias and other reference sources, limit your results to Reference Entries under Resource Type (you may have to expand the list to see it).

 If you want to find articles using SouthernSearch, choose "Articles" as your Resource Type on the left-hand side.
-Each result will tell you that it's an article, whether it's peer-reviewed, how to get it, and in the top right-hand corner how to cite it.
+Each result will tell you that it's an article, whether it's peer-reviewed or open access, how to get it, and in the top right-hand corner how to cite it.